We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 You knew there would be competition for the job, but how is it possible you’re sending resume after resume without a response?

 The truth is, your resume might be getting rejected by a robot.
-Many companies have turned to applicant tracking systems (ATS), hiring software that screens resumes for employers, allowing them to look at only the applications that meet their requirements.
+Many companies have turned to applicant tracking systems (ATS) — hiring software that screens resumes for employers — to allow them to look at only the applications that meet their requirements.

-An applicant tracking system (ATS) is software used during the hiring process to sort and rank job applicants automatically.
-This software can screen applicants, check references and complete new hire paperwork.
+An ATS is software used during the hiring process to sort and rank job applicants automatically.
+This software can also screen applicants, check references and complete new hire paperwork, as well as retain resumes in a database for future use.

 An ATS can’t read your resume the way a human would.
 Instead, it scans resumes for keywords often listed in the job description and matches them to their list of prerequisite skills and metrics desired by the employer.